-Special Collections & University Archives and the Digital Archiving Lab are open by appointment during the Fall 2020 semester.
+Access to Special Collections & University Archives is available by appointment only.
+Please email firstname.lastname@example.org to schedule an appointment.
+The Digital Archiving Lab is closed through February 1.
 Please see our guide to Using the Library During the COVID-19 Pandemic for information regarding reference and material requests.

 SC Tabbed Search Panel